CSaunders41/aimBot/TROUBLESHOOTING.md

 - Detailed error logging to help identify issues
 - Graceful handling of invalid entities

+### 10. Debug File Logging (NEW)
+**Problem**: Debug information appeared and disappeared too quickly to read monster names/paths for the ignored monsters list.
+**Fix**: Added persistent debug file logging:
+- New "Log Monsters to File" setting writes all targeted monsters to `AimBot_Debug.log`
+- Logs monster name, path, rarity, weight, and distance for easy reference
+- Includes both detected monsters (all in range) and targeted monsters
+- Built-in log file management from ignored monsters editor
+- "Open Debug Log" button launches notepad with the log file
+- "Clear Debug Log" button resets the file when it gets too large
+- Monster paths can be easily copied from the log file into the ignored monsters editor

 ## Testing Steps

 ### Step 1: Choose Your Mode